JackHey99/Project-0/README.md

 ## Results
-Figure 5 and 6 below are the
+Figure 5 and 6 below is the comparison between the reading on the oscilloscope and the values printed on the serial monitor.